kobis2003/burring_back/README.md

 # The blurring project

 ## Make the backend work
-This part describe how to run the project

 ### Install the python library
 You first need to install python3.10.